What does your DNA tell about you?

 I’m not sure what my child’s talents are, but I will just use a series of trial and errors to find out.

-If nature never meets the right nurture, the genes won’t be switched on, and they will be repressed, it becomes a hidden talent, and there will be no development.
+Result: If nature never meets the right nurture, the genes won’t be switched on, and there will be no development.
+The gift will be repressed and become a hidden talent.

 Parenting No. 2